SirProgram/AWSPersonalProject/README.md

 # AWSPersonalProject

-This is a personal project written in Java aiming to have a couple of instances hosted in AWS, on demand using spot instances, with the instances able to call and use AWS features.

-The first aim of the project is have an automated deployment tool, such that created applications can quickly be deployed to spot instances within AWS.
+This is a personal project written in Java aiming to act as an automated deployment tool, such that created applications can quickly be deployed to spot instances within AWS.

-## Running this project
+## Building this project

 To build this project you will need to have the following on your machine:
 - Java 8 SDK